Candle lighting times and information for Shabbat.

-Welcome to our candle-lighting section where you will find candle-lighting times, blessings, instructions, practices, traditions, greetings and expressions.
+Welcome to our Shabbat and holiday candle-lighting section where you will find candle-lighting times, blessings, instructions, practices, traditions, greetings and expressions.

 According to Jewish traditions, our Matriarch Sarah. the wife of Abraham, would light the candles in her home, on the eve of the Shabbat.
 The candles miraculously burned all week, from one Friday to the next.

 Abraham was known for his hospitality and so the light of Sarah's candles lit their home and welcomed the guests that visited them throughout the week.

 When Sarah died, her Shabbat candles were extinguished.
 Years later, Isaac, the son of Sarah and Abraham, noticed that the Shabbat candles of his prospective wife, Rebecca, also burned for an entire week, from one Shabbat to another.
 When he saw this he understood that Rebecca was Sarah's righteous successor, and so he married her.

 Our Sages implemented the lighting of Shabbat and holiday candles for several reasons.

 Peace in the Home: Shabbat and holidays are intended to be peaceful.
 We light our home so that we should not stumble in the darkness, something which would create an un-peaceful effect.

 Honoring the Day: We add light in the home to honor the Shabbat Queen.